Comet Chasing in January

 Comet chasing is the visual observation of telescopic comets.
 Jump to: Observing synopses Summary data Buy me a Coffee

-This month there is one comet visible in binoculars and one visible in small telescopes.
-More are visible in larger instruments.
+This month there is one comet visible in binoculars, and one visible in 6-inch or larger telescopes (from a dark site).
 See the Observing Synopses for which comets are visible from your latitude, the best dates and the time of night.

 Comet Visibility in the Eyepiece